zetaalphavector/InPars/README.md

 ## How to Generate

-Download the data, inclusding the document collection, you want to generate synthetic queries from.
+Download the data, including the document collection, you want to generate synthetic queries from.
 Here, we are provinding data from the MS MARCO dataset.
 ```
 bash download_data.sh